 APA title page

-The APA version of the dissertation title page includes the following details:
+The APA style version of the dissertation title page includes the following details:

 |Title of paper||1.
 Ensure you use an informative title that summarizes your research project.
 It should be precise and use relevant terms.